jase-k/nlapi-workshop-2024/Readme.md

 4. **Start the frontend:**

     ```bash
-    npm start
+    npm run dev
     ```

-    This will start the React app in development mode and open it in your browser at `http://localhost:3000`.
+    This will start the React app in development mode and open it in your browser at `http://localhost:5173`.

 ### API Documentation